A population-based approach to background discrimination in particle physics: Monte Carlo study

-A first comparison of the classification performance of the algorithm in the configuration chosen for this study with the corresponding performance of existing techniques is described in section \ref{GS:ROC}.
-Additional studies will be required for a detailed assessment of the classification performance of the algorithm corresponding to different operation modes.
+Detailed studies will be necessary in order to understand the implications of different choices before population-based tools for background discrimination can be applied to physics analysis at the LHC.
+An initial comparison of the classification performance of the algorithm in the configuration chosen for this study with the corresponding performance of existing techniques is described in section \ref{GS:ROC}.

+However, it should be emphasized that the primary objective of the proposed approach is not to improve on existing methods in terms of classification performance, but rather to estimate the effect of fluctuations on the shapes of particle-level probability distributions in a data set of interest.

-The probabilities returned by the Gibbs sampler were validated by comparing the true kinematic distributions with the corresponding ones for particles with $P_{sig}>0.5$, $P_{sig}$ being the probability for a given particle to originate from the signal process, averaged over the last 100 iterations of the algorithm.
-Results are shown in figure \ref{fig:tt_valid_2}, where histogram bars indicate the $\eta$ distribution for particles with $P_{sig}>0.5$, while stars correspond to true distributions.
+The probabilities returned by the algorithm were validated by comparing the true kinematic distributions with the corresponding ones for particles with $P_{sig}>0.5$, $P_{sig}$ being the estimated probability for a given particle to originate from the signal process, averaged over the last 100 iterations.
+Results are shown in figure \ref{fig:tt_valid_2}, where histogram bars indicate the $\eta$ distribution for particles with $P_{sig}>0.5$ and stars correspond to the true distribution.